djeada/Statistics-Notes/notes/time_series/forecasting.md

 \hat y_{t+h|t}=\ell_t+hb_t.
 $$

 Holt-Winters adds a seasonal state.
-Additive seasonality is suitable when the seasonal amplitude is roughly constant; multiplicative seasonality is suitable when the amplitude scales with the level.
+The additive version keeps seasonal amplitude in the response units; the multiplicative version lets it scale with the level.

 ### AR forecast example

-For a centered AR(1):
+For

 $$
 y_t=0.8y_{t-1}+\varepsilon_t,